bestmods/bestmods-old/README.md

 php artisan serve

 # For production, set debug to false in .env file and use a proper web server such as NGINX or Apache!

+# SETUP AUTH0 AND PUT INFO IN .env FILE.

 ```

 ## Community